This Is My Father's World: In popular culture

 An instrumental version is used in the Ken Burns documentary film, The National Parks, and the corresponding sponsorship slot for The Park Foundation.

 One notable recording of the song was by Amy Grant.
 Her version is the opening track on her 2002 studio album Legacy...
 Hymns and Faith and also appears on her 2015 compilation album Be Still and Know...
 Hymns & Faith.

 A child sings this hymn in the Criminal Minds season 1, episode 11 "Blood Hungry" in 2005.

 The theme song from Penn Jillette's podcast Penn's Sunday School is based on the hymn.
 While Penn is an atheist, he states that this was his favorite hymn growing up.

 The Orange County Supertones include the final verse in a song also titled, "This Is My Father's World" on their album Loud and Clear.

-Howard Shore quoted the first seven notes of the hymn verbatim in his Shire theme from his Music of The Lord of the Rings film trilogy.
+It was a popular fan theory that Howard Shore, though Jewish, had quoted the first seven notes of the hymn as inspiration in his Shire theme from the Music of The Lord of the Rings film trilogy.
+However, personal friends of his, and he himself in a Reddit AMA response, confirmed that he had not.

 The tune appears as a recurring theme in the soundtrack of the 2004 film A Bear Named Winnie.